Richard Grainger’s new novel.

 And just what are these, you’re wondering?

 I have an incredible memory.
 If I hear a word, even a really complicated word, I always remember it.
 But if I don’t know what a word means I can’t ask anybody so I just have to guess and sometimes I get it wrong.
 And I never forget people’s names or numbers … especially numbers actually.
-I can tell you how many people there were on the Titanic (one thousand, three hundred and sixteen passengers, and nine hundred and thirteen crew, making a total of two thousand, two hundred and twenty-nine) and how many survived (seven hundred and thirteen) when it hit an iceberg although I’m not really sure what an iceberg is or why it hit it in the first place.
+I can tell you how many people there were on the Titanic (one thousand, three hundred and sixteen passengers, and nine hundred and thirteen crew, making a total of two thousand, two hundred and twenty-nine) and how many survived (seven hundred and thirteen) when it hit an iceberg although I’m not completely sure what an iceberg is or why it hit it in the first place.